FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_02.md

 # Why does HWE fail?

-- Rejecting the HWE provides some evidence that HWE does not hold – **Hardy Weinberg Disequilibrium (HWD)**.
+- Rejecting the HWE provides some evidence that HWE does not hold – **Hardy-Weinberg disequilibrium (HWD)**.
 - Many reasons for HWD: **population substructure**, **selection**, **genotyping error**, **association with trait in case-control design**.
 - At a disease locus we usually have HWD in cases: if a minor allele homozygous confers greater risk to disease, selecting individuals with disease results in more homozygous and less heterozygous than expected.
-- With population substructure or inbreeding, heterozygous individuals tends to be underrepresented relative to HWE.
+- With population substructure or inbreeding, heterozygous individuals tend to be underrepresented relative to HWE.
-- In GWAS we use HWE test in controls only to identify variants which might be problematic.
+- In GWAS we use the HWE test in controls only to identify variants which might be problematic.

 ---